hikeventures/hikeventures.github.io/_posts/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 <a rel="nofollow" href="http://www.amazon.com/gp/product/B0083KHR3W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0083KHR3W&linkCode=as2&tag=hikeve-20&linkId=JA77DOCMUQDNHR6Q"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B0083KHR3W&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B0083KHR3W" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+I have not tested all devices in this article but those are our favourites if I were to buy a new one.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <!--more-->

 With a Satellite Messenger you can also inform your family and friends about your current location and that everything is fine with you so they don't have to worry.
 Here an example: I have been once to the [Sarek National park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Sarek National Park") in Sweden where I didn't have phone reception and on this trip I decided that we will definitely take a satellite messenger with me if I would ever go there again in the future.
 It can take up to 2-3 days to get out of the National Park and in case of an emergency it might be quite hard to find help as you may only see 2 other hikers a day if at all.